ar-then/Solidity-healthcare-contracts/README.md

 # Solidity contracts for healthcare

+Here, we'll explore smart contracts that can be used in healthcare to optimize and secure patient record management.

-## Consent management tool v.0.0.1
+## Patient consent management tool v.0.0.1

 A patient can use blockchain to secure access to the medical records URIs